jstefanis/solid-robotic-project/README.md

 This script manages the launching and killing of the different launch files.

-For this script to operate we created a topic called “ready_for_nav_second_task” which when it’s true, the amcl launch file is killed programmaticaly by the script.
-After this, a true flag is enabled to the topic called “freenect_nav_started”.
+For this script to operate we created a topic called `ready_for_nav_second_task` which when it’s true, the amcl launch file is killed programmaticaly by the script.
+After this, a true flag is enabled to the topic called `freenect_nav_started`.
 The script initializes the freenect_launch file to start ar_tag detection.

 So for the first part of navigation we launch the amcl_demo.launch file programmaticaly and we start the navigation by setting the initial pose of the robot on the map and also the first goal which is on the center.
 These point coordinates exist in the file map_navigation_stage.launch